tomjoht/learnapidoc/_docs/resources/pubapis_api_blueprint.md

 You can switch between an Example and a Console view in the documentation.
 The Example view shows pre-built responses.
 The Console view allows you to enter your own values and generate dynamic responses based on your own API key.
 This dual display &mdash; both the Example and the Console views &mdash; might align better with user needs:

 * For users who might not have good data or might not want to make requests that would affect their data, they can view the Example.
-* For users who want to see how the API specifically returns their data, or certain parameters, they can use the Console view.
+* For users who want to see how the API specifically returns either their data or specific parameters, they can use the Console view.

 To call the resource successfully, you'll need to customize the `lat` and `lon` values (e.g., `37.3565982` and `-121.9689848`) and also add an `appid` parameter whose value is your API key (such as `fd4698c940c6d1da602a70ac34f0b147`).
 You can then call the resource successfully.

-{% include course_image.html size="medium" filename="callresourceapiary" ext_print="png" ext_web="png" alt="Customizing the lat, long, and appid parameters in order to make a successful call" caption="Customizing the lat, long, and appid parameters in order to make a successful call" %}
+{% include course_image.html size="medium" filename="callresourceapiary" ext_print="png" ext_web="png" alt="Customizing the lat, long, and appid parameters in order to make a successful call" caption="Customizing the <code>lat</code>, <code>long</code>, and <code>appid</code> parameters in order to make a successful call" %}

-[Apiary](https://apiary.io/) offers a solid platform for both designing and publishing API reference docs.
+[Apiary](https://apiary.io/) offers an impressive platform for both designing and publishing API reference docs.
 You don't have to use API Blueprint as your spec's format.
 You can also design your specification using OpenAPI (called "Swagger" in the Apiary UI).